MarziyehAghabalasafar/MarziyehAghabalasafar/README.md

 - <b>Machine Learning:</b> Familiar with PyTorch
 - <b>Development Environments:</b> Comfortable using PyCharm

-Currently, I'm working on my university final project, which focuses on the book <b>*Python for Programmers with Introductory AI Case Studies*</b> by Deitel & Deitel.
-This project allows me to deepen my understanding of both Python and AI concepts while applying theoretical knowledge to practical scenarios.

 I’m always eager to learn new technologies and improve my skills.
 Feel free to connect with me!